ddprrt/ddprrt.github.io/_posts/2015-12-21-gulp-promises.md

 });
 {% endhighlight %}

+Nice, clean and totally in tune with Gulp!

 ## Bottom line

 With Gulp you have a vast ecosystem of plugins at your hand.
 This ecosystem